Trump hits back after Schumer criticizes summit

 Trump hits back after Sen. Chuck Schumer criticizes Kim summit

-President derides New York’s senior U.S. senator’s comments and also defends relationship with world leader in Sunday morning tweets.
+The poresident derided New York’s senior senator’s comments and defended his relationship with North Korea’s leader in Sunday morning tweets.

 Trump fired off several other tweets Sunday morning that included urging Washington Post employees to go on strike and defending his relationship with German Chancellor Angela Merkel.